R0GGER/favicon-api/src/docs-content/getting-started.md

 # entries but more concurrent upstream load.
 Default = 4.
 SCRAPER_PROBE_BATCH_SIZE=4

-# Head-start (ms) for DEFAULT_PROVIDER (or the built-in first provider) on
+# Head-start (ms) for the built-in first provider on /:domain when DEFAULT_PROVIDER
-# /:domain requests.
-Other providers start after this delay unless the preferred
+# is unset.
+When DEFAULT_PROVIDER is set, that provider runs exclusively first;
-# one already failed.
+# fallbacks only race after it fails.
 Default = 150.
 PICK_HEAD_START_MS=150

 # Optional: enables the logo.dev provider (/logodev/:size/:domain) when set to a valid publishable key.